ImplFerris/red-book/src/rtc/ds1307/index.md

 # DS1307

+One of the RTC chips for which we will first implement the RTC HAL is the DS1307.
 The DS1307 keeps track of seconds, minutes, hours, day of the week, date of the month, month, and year with leap-year compensation valid up to the year 2100.
 The device automatically adjusts the end-of-month date for months with fewer than 31 days, including leap-year corrections.

 According to the [datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/ds1307.pdf), it includes 56 bytes nonvolatile RAM for data storage.
 It consumes less than 500 nA in battery backup mode with the oscillator running.

 The DS1307 supports both 24-hour and 12-hour time formats with an AM/PM indicator.
 A built-in power-sense circuit capable of detecting power failures and automatically switches to a backup battery, allowing timekeeping to continue without interruption.

 ## Module